-Car Insurance Claims
+Report a Car Insurance Claim

-In the event of an accident, The General® is prepared to assist you with your claim and guide you through the process.
-If you have an auto insurance policy from The General® and need to report a new claim or check an existing claim, call 1-800-280-1466 (select option #3).
-You can report a claim to one of our representatives 24 hours a day, 7 days a week.
+In the event of an accident, The General® is prepared to assist you with your car insurance claim and guide you through the process.
+If you have an auto insurance policy from The General and need to report a new claim or check an existing claim, please contact us by phone or through the app.
+We are here for you.

 If no other cars or drivers were involved in your accident – you backed into a tree, for example – then it’s up to you whether or not you should contact your insurance company.
 If you do contact them, you run the risk of raising the cost of your insurance premium, especially if you’ve been involved in a number of other accidents in recent years.

 The insurance claims process can be long, and sometimes frustrating, lasting anywhere between a few weeks to a few months.
 However, it’s a necessary process to make certain of a fair outcome for all parties involved.
 The length and complexity of the process usually depends upon the severity of the accident.
 A fender bender is usually resolved quite quickly, while an accident resulting in severe injuries or fatalities will take a lot longer.

-While the claims process is taking place, your insurance company will typically cover all of your damages and injuries.
+While the car insurance claims process is taking place, your insurance company will typically cover all of your damages and injuries.
 Once fault is determined, the insurance agencies will negotiate over which company will pay for which specific damages/injuries.

 If another driver was involved, you should always report an accident as soon as it’s safe to do so.
 As far as what the definitive time frame is, that’s hard to say.
 Different insurance companies have different windows of time.
 If you’re unsure, you should read your policy agreement, or talk to your insurance agent.